Ethorbit/nzc-docker/README.md

 * `ls -laht /logs/`
 * `cat <file>`

-Staff members can also view rsyslog log files from inside SFTP.
+Staff members can also view rsyslog log files from inside SFTP or from the Portainer web panel covered below.

 ### Admin Webpanels
 Provided from the nginx webserver is an admin page with Portainer and PHPMyAdmin to manage most stuff in the browser. - `https://admin.domain/`